LD4/entity_metadata_management/docs/0.1/index.md

 * The Activity `type` of change (e.g. `Add`, `Update`, `Deprecate`)
 * The datetime of the change to the entity
 * A recommended summary description of change (e.g. "Add term Science")
-* Optionally, the RDF patch describing the change in the entity RDF

 #### Publishing a Change Set